eclipse-edc/Connector/docs/developer/custom_validation.md

 - for method-based interception compile-time access to the resource is required.
 This might not be suitable for a lot of situations.
 - returning a `Result.failure(...)` will result in an `HTTP 400 BAD REQUEST` status code.
 This is the only supported status code at this time.
+Note that the failure message will be part of the HTTP response body.
 - binding methods directly to paths ("endpoints") is not supported.